ETAAcademy/ETAAcademy-ZK-Meme/50_MPC_FHE.md

 3. **Incremental Gate Encryption**: Gates are encrypted step by step without requiring plaintext reconstruction during computation.
 4. **Workflow**: For a Boolean gate $G$, output labels $s_0, s_1$ are shared secrets.
 Input labels $(sh_{1,0}, sh_{1,1})$ and $(sh_{2,0}, sh_{2,1})$ are designed such that any valid combination of input labels uniquely reconstructs $G(i, j)$ while keeping all other information private.

+---

 #### Private Set Intersection (PSI)

 Customized protocols are designed for specific use cases, significantly enhancing efficiency in scenarios requiring high performance, such as **Private Set Intersection (PSI)**.
 These specialized protocols trade generality for performance, often requiring additional security proofs and implementation complexity.
 PSI protocols enable parties to compute the intersection of their input sets without exposing any other information.

 Modern PSI schemes, such as the **PSSZ protocol**, leverage techniques like Oblivious Pseudo-Random Functions (OPRF) and hashing.
-In PSSZ, sets are mapped into fixed-size buckets using a 3-way Cuckoo hashing scheme.
-The protocol involves:
+In PSSZ, sets are mapped into fixed-size buckets using a 3-way Cuckoo hashing scheme:

 1. **Hashing Input Elements**: Party $P_2$ hashes its set into buckets and computes OPRF outputs for multiple hash iterations.
 2. **Candidate Computation**: Party $P_1$ computes a candidate PRF output set, shuffles it, and sends it to $P_2$.